Limpet by Star

-Taz groaned.
+Terri groaned.
 This was deeply unfair.
-After the hell that had been this morning, did she really deserve double phys ed?
+After the hell that had been this morning, did she really deserve double Phys ed?

 "Right girls!"
-The teacher, who had introduced herself as Ms Joy to Taz, bounded in exuberantly.
+The teacher, who had introduced herself as Ms Joy to Terri, bounded in exuberantly.
 "Today we're doing cross country running.
 I hope you're feeling perky!"

 She reluctantly raised her hand.

 She considered correcting Ms Joy about her name, but decided to get straight to the point.
 "I can't do…"

 "Just do your best," Ms Joy cut her off.